kosletr/Non-Linear-Control-Systems/README.md

 ## Description

-This repository contains code written by me, Konstantinos Letros, as a project for Non Linear Control Systems (Control Systems III) course during the 7th semester (academic year: 2018-2019) of my undergraduate studies in Electrical Engineering (Section: Electronics and Computer Science) at Aristotle Univeristy of Thessaloniki.
+This repository contains code written by me, Konstantinos Letros, as a project for Non Linear Control Systems (Control Systems III) course during the 7th semester (academic year: 2018-2019) of my undergraduate studies in Electrical Engineering (Section: Electronics and Computer Science) at Aristotle University of Thessaloniki.

 ## Implementations